-Question Answer Marks

-EITHER EITHER

-2(a) Discuss Shakespeare's dramatic exploration of crime and its punishment in Measure for Measure .
-Mark according to the levels of response marking criteria.
-25

-OR

-2(b) Comment closely on the following extract from the play, showing its significance to the play's meaning and effects.
-In your answer you should pay close attention to Shakespeare's dramatic methods.
-Mark according to the levels of response marking criteria.
-25
+Question Answer Marks EITHER 2(a) Discuss Shakespeare's dramatic presentation of different attitudes to sexual relationships in Measure for Measure .
+25 Mark according to the levels of response marking criteria.
+OR 2(b) Discuss ways in which Shakespeare shapes an audience's response to Angelo in the following extract.
+In your answer you should pay close attention to dramatic methods and their effects.
+25 Mark according to the levels of response marking criteria.